archlinux/infrastructure/README.md

     terraform apply

 to actually apply your changes.

+The same applies to changed application configuration in which case you'd run it inside of `tf-stage2` instead of `tf-stage1`.

 We store terraform state on a special server that is the only hcloud server NOT managed by terraform so that we do not run into a chicken-egg problem.
 The